Inclusive Education Network

 • contributing to the development of a fairer society for all.

-Inclusive education is supported by international agencies such as UNESCO and is one of United Nations’ sustainable development goals.
-In Scotland, a raft of legislation, policy and guidance including the Additional Support for Learning Act 2004 (amended in 2009 and 2017) and the National Framework for Inclusion (STEC, 2014) promote inclusive education and position Scotland at the forefront of the development of inclusive practice internationally.
+Inclusive education is supported by international agencies such as UNESCO and is one of the United Nations’ Sustainable Development Goals.
+In Scotland, a raft of legislation, policy and guidance including the Additional Support for Learning Act 2004 (amended in 2009 and 2017) and the National Framework for Inclusion (SUIG, 2022) promote inclusive education and position Scotland at the forefront of the development of inclusive practice internationally.

 Therefore, this SERA network provides a forum to support the development of such practice by informing and influencing debates on current issues such as the presumption of mainstreaming, gender identity, underrepresentation of Black and Minority Ethnic teachers in schools.